atomiv/atomiv.github.io/_pages/index.md

 Atomiv an open standard for 10x software development.

+## Why?

+Atomiv helps companies build high performance software development teams.

+* Do you want to increase development productivity?</p>
+* Do you want to deliver high quality software?</p>
+* Do you want to make your customers happy?</p>

+Our goal is to help you and your organization build high performing software teams and to create amazing software products.
+How?
+The key is to realize that success in IT is holistic - spanning both the organizational and technical aspects.

+Success starts with building a strong team:

+* Creating high performance software development teams
+* Empowering and motivating your team to perform their best
+* Providing your team with resources to achieve technical excellence and team productivity
+* Encouraging an organizational culture which strives towards continuous improvement

+The result is great software products:

+* Ensuring quality from start to finish, minimizing defect rates
+* Building software which delivers high value to your customers
+* Delivering projects on schedule and within budget
+* Making your customers really happy and strengthening your customer relationships

 ## Principles

 The core principles underlying Atomiv is that standardization and innovation are the key to building 10x Software Development teams.
 At Atomiv, we adopt an all-rounded approach, covering processes, architecture and quality standards.